tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/data-storytelling-plotly-R.md

 {{% tip %}}
 **Customizing Hover Text Boxes**

-`Plotly` offers the option to customize hover text boxes, enhancing both context and readability.
+`plotly` offers the option to customize hover text boxes, enhancing both context and readability.
 When customizing these text boxes for your visualization, keep these key points in mind:

 *Conciseness with Relevant Information:* Ensure the hover text boxes remain clear and uncluttered.
 Include only the most crucial data to avoid overwhelming the viewer and to facilitate quick comprehension.